Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 ## Measurement name

-# By default, the metric name is split by underscores "_", with the first segment as the measurement name and the rest as the current metric name
+# By default, the metric name will be split by underscore "_", the first field after splitting becomes the measurement name, and the remaining fields become the current metric name

-# If measurement_name is configured, the metric name is not split
+# If measurement_name is configured, the metric name will not be split

-# The final measurement name will include the measurement_prefix prefix
+# The final measurement name will have the measurement_prefix prefix added

 # measurement_name = "prom"